nikbenesh/scikit-project/README.md

-# Dibetes prediction model and other data science tasks
+# Using scikit learn to analyse the data
 ## Description
 This is a data science project.
 Here I have used scikit learn library and matlpotlib to analyse the data about from different datasets and make predictions on it using classifiers.